Skip to main content

 How to edit a Secret

-Step 3: Click the 'Edit' button to edit the Secret.
+Step 3: Click the Edit button.
 Fill in the required fields:

 • New header name